Early Decision is an alternative to the regular admissions process which provides you with a binding decision by early to mid-December.

 If you must rely on financial aid you should consider this option very carefully as you may not get as generous an aid award as at another college.

 Another important issue to consider is whether you can wait with applications until you raise your SAT/ACT test scores.
-If you think you may be able to do it, then consider hiring test prep experts, like at Prep Expert.
+If you think you may be able to do it, then consider hiring test prep experts, like those at Prep Expert.